Published Jul 19, 2022

 Dermatology Services Medicare Covers

 That said, Medicare covers dermatology services in specific situations under Medicare Part B. Medicare Part B covers dermatology services only in the event they are deemed medically necessary.
-Some such services that fit this definition would be:
+Some covered services that fit this definition would be:

 • Skin cancer treatment